jambroes/jambroes/README.md

-- 👋 Heya, I’m @jambroes or you can call me jambo
+- ✧˖°.
+Heya, I’m @jambroes or you can call me jambo
-- 🐵 I'm a minor, int only if ur a double digit minor
+- ₊˚⊹ ᰔ I'm a minor, int only if ur a double digit minor
-- 👀 I’m interested in DSMP/QSMP , HH , FNAF , POKEMON , TROLLS , ECT
+- ⋆⭒˚.⋆ I’m interested in DSMP/QSMP , HH , FNAF , POKEMON , TROLLS , ECT
-- 😄 Pronouns: Any pronouns (mainly he/him)
+- ˚୨୧⋆｡˚ Pronouns: Any pronouns (mainly he/him)
-- ⚡ Fun fact: I play lots of games and you've probably found me through one lol.
+- ೀ Fun fact: I play lots of games and you've probably found me through one lol.
 I have ADHD and is in a SYS, RPDNIUF

 <!---
 jambroes/jambroes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.